Fret not my fellow Elf’ing mom, I have come to take the pressure off you with a few very simple Elf shortcuts for tired moms… like me and you!

 “Mama!
 MAMA!
 Something is REALLY wrong!
 Wake up!”
 Those words and the concern in his voice jarred me out of my otherwise comfortable sleep.
 My first thought was (of course) “who threw up where!?” – but apparently our emergency was of a much more serious nature!

 Our elf… Our elf on the shelf had apparently “forgotten” to report to Santa that night and was found by the kids in the exact same location as the morning before.
 This is highly unacceptable elf-behavior – at least if you are 5 years old.
 When you are 40-something, you prefer to sleep… obviously!

 Note to self (and you better take my advice too): Elf on the Shelf shortcut: set an alarm on your phone to go off EVERY DAY in the month of December at 10:00 pm… reminding you to MOVE THE ELF!

 It is that “Elf’ing” time of year again!

-There is enough parental pressure to produce the perfect Christmas presents, winter-themed school snacks, family Christmas card, ugly Christmas sweater, happy holiday memories before you even consider the elf’ing Elf!
+There is enough parental pressure to produce the perfect Christmas presents, winter-themed school snacks, family Christmas cards, ugly Christmas sweaters, happy holiday memories before you even consider the elf’ing Elf!